 What tools of the task tracker do you use?

-Kanban suits us very much since it allows highlighting several stages in the product development.
+The Task Board suits us really well since it lets us mark out several stage in the product development.

-Kanban shows me everything visually.
-Thanks to it, I have an understanding of what is assigned, what is in progress, and what is in release.
-The visualization of everything that happens is a strong point of Worksection.
+The Task Board shows me everything visually.
+Thanks to it, I understand what is assigned, what is in progress, and what is in release.
+Visualizing everything that happens is a strong point of Worksection.

 What helps to close tasks on time?